GitLiveApp/GitLive/_sections/videocalling-vscode.md

 ### Overview

-GitLive's real-time editing allows you to open a teammate’s file and start editing it exactly like you would in a Google Doc.
+GitLive's video-calling feature allows you to video call teammates straight from your IDE and work together on files exactly like you would in a Google Doc.
 This feature will undoubtedly boost your productivity when you want to fix code issues with a teammate.

-### Pre- Requisites

-In order to collaborate with a teammate you need to have access to the same repository as the teammate you wish to collaborate with.
-If they open a file from another repository the live session will pause until they return to a common repository file.

 ### Instructions
 #### Step 1

- Access the feature by clicking the pen icon next to your teammate's name and selecting "Collaborate on their files" (you will be the guest).
+ Access the feature by clicking the phone icon next to your teammate's name.

 ![Click on Collaborate](/uploads/vscode-collaborate.jpeg "Collaborate"){:class="screenshot"}